OVER / AT E.P.:FOLKS' SONGS

 FOLKS' SONGS has been proudly made by a team of 100% trans, non-binary, and other gender minority folks.

 The E.P. will launch on 26 March 2021, in partnership with The Wire.
 Join us for a Zoom discussion with the lead artists, hosted by Claire Sawers.

 The E.P. has been produced as part of Sound and Music's Composer-Curator programme, in partnership with Supersonic Festival.

 Harry Josephine Giles is from Orkney and lives in Leith.
 Their latest book is The Games (Out-Spoken Press), shortlisted for the 2019 Saltire Prize for Best Collection.
 They have a PhD in Creative Writing from Stirling, co-direct the performance platform Anatomy, and are touring the poetry-music-video show Drone internationally.

 Matthew Arthur Williams (he/they), b.
 1989 London, is a visual & sound artist, freelance photographer and DJ.
-He lives and works in Glasgow.
-As a DJ they have coordinated multiple nightspaces in the Glasgow night scene and is a regular host on Clydebuilt Radio.
+Matthew lives and works in Glasgow.
+As a DJ Matthew has coordinated multiple nightspaces in the Glasgow night scene and is a regular host on Clydebuilt Radio.

 Malin's work often explores perception of purpose and place and seeks to find comfort in the unknown.